 Red Book guide

-The RICS Valuation - Global Standards is the leading set of practice guidelines available internationally to the valuation community.
-This section complements the Red Book by providing practical additional commentary on the interpretation and implementation of some of the most important provisions.
+RICS Valuation – Global Standards (the Red Book) is the leading set of practice guidelines available internationally to the valuation community.
+This section complements the Red Book by providing additional practical commentary on the interpretation and implementation of some of the most important provisions.

-The Red Book guide is therefore a perfect companion to the Red Book for all valuation professionals.
+This Red Book guide is therefore a perfect companion for all valuation professionals.
 It covers duties under the standards relating to: